 Method 2: Modify the audio related registry

 Note: If the registry is modified incorrectly, serious system problems can occur.
 So it’s recommended you back up the registry before you modify the registry.
-Then you can restore it if necessary.
+Then you can restore it in case any issues occur.
 Regarding how to back up the registry, you can follow the steps in How to Back Up Windows Registy.

 Follow the steps below to modify the registry.